raspberrypilearning/lineup/en/step_8.md

-## Place your sprite
+## Hide your sprite

-Now it's time to position your sprite amongst the stamps.
+Now it's time to hide your sprite among the crowd of stamps.
 At the moment the sprite overlaps one of the stamps.

 ![overlap](images/overplap.png)